apache/nuttx/configs/sama5d4-ek/README.txt

-    3. This configuration executes out of SDRAM flash and is loaded into SDRAM from NAND, Serial DataFlash, SD card or from a TFTPC sever via U-Boot or BareBox.
+    3. This configuration executes out of SDRAM flash and is loaded into SDRAM from NAND, Serial DataFlash, SD card or from a TFTPC sever via U-Boot, BareBox, or the DRAMBOOT configuration described above.
 Data also is positioned in SDRAM.

+       The load address is different for the DRAMBOOT program and the Linux bootloaders.
+This can easily be reconfigured, however:

+         CONFIG_SAMA5D4EK_DRAM_BOOT=y

+       See the section above entitled "Creating and Using DRAMBOOT" above for more information.

-       I did most testing with nuttx.bin on an SD card.
+       At times, have have tested with nuttx.bin on an SD card and booting with U-Boot.
 These are the commands that I used to boot NuttX from the SD card:

          U-Boot> fatload mmc 0 0x20008000 nuttx.bin
          U-Boot> go 0x20008040